Marco-Nanni99/Marco-Nanni99.github.io/thesis.md

 How resilient is a rocket engine’s thermal management system when things go wrong?

 That includes off-nominal operations, mission-induced stress (like orbital maneuvers or throttling), or even internal failures.
 To answer it, I modeled the pumps, turbine, valves, regenerative cooling channels, and combustion chamber within NPSS—capturing both steady-state and transient behavior under potential damage conditions.
-- Steady-state and transient results were obtained, like the ones below.
-Limited information can be provided for this study.
+- Steady-state and transient results were obtained, an example of them is illustrated below.

 ### Images
 #### Engine cycle